Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.4 - TODO Name for unit testing/README.md

-Connecting to the WrightBrothersAPI
+Creating Interactive Components

-# Lab 3.2 - Takeoff ✈ Connecting to the WrightBrothersAPI
+# Lab 3.4 - Hardening the frontend ✈ Running and Interacting with the Application
 This lab exercise guides participants through coding exercises using GitHub Copilot to understand its suggestions and capabilities.
 It involves running and adding unit tests, with an emphasis on pair programming.
 The lab is structured in steps, starting with executing existing unit tests, followed by enhancing test coverage, and addressing specific functionalities like case sensitivity and trimming in search methods.

 ## Prerequisites